I Remember Yesterday: Release and reception

 Helped by the phenomenal success of "I Feel Love", the I Remember Yesterday album became her biggest so far.
 It produced several more hit singles in Europe, notably the title track (a UK Top 20 hit) and "Love's Unkind", which became a number three hit in the UK, making it one of her biggest and most remembered hits there.
 "Back in Love Again" was also a European single and became a Top 40 in the UK as well.
 It also peaked at number eighteen on the US Billboard 200, number eleven on the Top R&B/Hip-Hop Albums chart and number three on the UK Albums Chart.
+It remains Summer's only top ten studio album in the UK.
 The entire album charted as one entry at number one on the Hot Dance/Disco chart.

 Artwork

-The album back cover features a provocative image of Summer posing in a long skirt, in a spread-eagle squat, with hands crossed at her crotch.
+The album's back cover features a provocative image of Summer posing in a long skirt, in a spread-eagle squat, with hands crossed at her crotch.
 The image was used for the single release of "Can't We Just Sit Down (And Talk It Over)" b/w "I Feel Love", and later as the image for the "I Feel Love" single when it became a smash hit.